Can a Mississippi pretrial detainee held in their home county vote absentee on the disability excuse?

 Q: What categories let a Mississippi voter cast an absentee ballot?

 A: § 23-15-713 lists them.
-The most commonly used categories are: (a) bona fide students and teachers absent from the county on election day; (b) qualified electors who must be away from their place of residence on election day because of duties as members of a congressional delegation; (c) any qualified elector who for any reason is away from their county of residence on election day; (d) any person with a temporary or permanent physical disability; and (f) persons aged 65 or older.
-Other narrower categories also exist.
+The opinion names, among others: (a) bona fide students and teachers absent from the county on election day; (b) qualified electors away from their residence on election day as members of a congressional delegation; (c) "any qualified elector who for any reason is away from his county of residence on election day"; (d) any person with a temporary or permanent physical disability; and (f) those over 65.

 Q: What about category (c), "for any reason away from his county of residence on election day"?